-1. In the business or organization's preceding completed fiscal year, the business or organization Catholic Charities and Community Services of the Archdiocese of Denver did not receive: received: (1) 80 percent or more of annual gross revenues in U.S. federal contracts, subcontracts, loans, grants, subgrants, and/or cooperative agreements; and (2) \$25,000,000 or more in annual gross revenues from U.S. federal contracts, subcontracts, loans, grants, subgrants, and/or cooperative agreements:
+In the business or organization's preceding completed fiscal year, the business or organization The Colorado Coalition for the Homeless did not receive: received:

+80 percent or more of annual gross revenues in U.S. federal contracts, subcontracts, loans, grants, subgrants, and/or cooperative agreements; and (2) \$25,000,000 or more in annual gross revenues from U.S. federal contracts, subcontracts, loans, grants, subgrants, and/or cooperative agreements: